wizelineacademy/terraform-academy/lesson01/README.md

 Follow the Terraform workflow to test your changes:

 1. Write the `provider`, `data` and `resources` blocks in `*.tf` files
+2. Run a `terraform init`
-2. Run a `terraform plan`
+3. Run a `terraform plan`
-3. Run a `terraform apply`
+4. Run a `terraform apply`
-4. After you validate that everything is working fine, destory the resources with `terraform destroy`
+5. After you validate that everything is working fine, destory the resources with `terraform destroy`

 <details>
   <summary>Solution</summary>